hpvdt/old_aircraft_sensor_data/README.md

 # aircraft_sensor_data
-Will include preliminary arduino code for the altitude, wind speed, heading, etc.
+Archived arduino code for the altitude, orientation, and pressure.
+Refer to Aircraft Data for new sensor stuff